Land reforms by country: Peru

 Land reform in the 1950s largely eliminated a centuries-old system of debt peonage.
+In 1965, a guerilla movement in the Southern highlands, which sought land reform, was defeated by counterinsurgency forces.

-Further land reform occurred after the 1968 coup by left-wing colonel Juan Velasco Alvarado.
-The military dictatorship under General Velasco (1968–75) launched a large-scale agrarian reform movement that attempted to redistribute land, hoping to break Peru's traditionally inequitable pattern of land holding and the hold of traditional oligarchy.
+Further land reform occurred after the 1968 coup by left-wing General Juan Velasco Alvarado.
+The military regime under General Velasco (1968–75) launched a large-scale agrarian reform movement that attempted to redistribute land, hoping to break Peru's traditionally inequitable pattern of land holding and the hold of traditional oligarchy.
 The model used by Velasco to bring about change was the associative enterprise, in which former salaried rural workers and independent peasant families would become members of different kinds of cooperatives.
 About 22 million acres were redistributed, more land than in any reform program outside of Cuba.
 Unfortunately, productivity suffered as peasants with no management experience took control.
 The military government continued to spend huge amounts of money to transform Peru's agriculture to socialized ownership and management.
 These state expenditures are to blame for the enormous increase in Peru's external debt at the beginning of the 1970s.
 State bankruptcy was partly caused by the cheap credit the government extended to promote agrarian development, state subsidies, and administrative expenditures to carry out the agrarian reform during this period.
 The more radical effects of this reform were reversed by president Fernando Belaúnde Terry in the 1980s.

 A third land reform occurred as part of a counterterrorism effort against the Shining Path during the Internal conflict in Peru roughly 1988–1995, led by Hernando de Soto and the Institute for Liberty and Democracy during the early years of the government of Alberto Fujimori, before the latter's auto-coup.